Dr. Brian M. Plato provides insights on ways to reduce the risk

 Migraine without aura (MO) does not seem to pose the higher stroke or heart attack risk that migraine with aura does.
 Most people with migraine do not have aura.
 Some people get both types of migraine headaches.

 Studies of women with MA attacks found the risk for stroke is independent of typical heart disease risk factors like age, diabetes and high blood pressure.
 Research looking at data from a number of studies found migraine is associated with a 1.5-fold increased stroke risk.

 Smoking and MA significantly increases the risk of having a stroke.
 Oral contraceptive use increases the risk even more.

-Women who smoke and have migraines with aura should avoid oral contraceptives that contain estrogen, according to Dr. Plato, because the additive risks from all three increase the risk of stroke significantly.
+Women who smoke and have migraine with aura should avoid oral contraceptives that contain estrogen, according to Dr. Plato, because the additive risks from all three increase the risk of stroke significantly.

-The link between migraine and heart disease does not mean migraines are the cause of a stroke or heart attack.
+The link between migraine and heart disease does not mean migraine headaches are the cause of a stroke or heart attack.
 Dr. Plato said the higher risk is likely the result of several factors.
 Possible contributors include:

 - The use of nonsteroidal anti-inflammatory drugs (NSAIDs) to treat migraine

 - Problems with the lining of blood vessels